Anne W. Simon: Personal life

 She was born into an ethnically Jewish family.
 In her later life, she married thrice.
-Her first husband was Dr. Louis Langman who she married in 1937; the marriage ended in divorce.
+Her first husband was Dr. Louis Langman whom she married in 1937; the marriage ended in divorce.
 Her second husband was real estate developer Robert E. Simon; the marriage ended in divorce.
 Her third husband was Walter Werner.
 She had four children from her first marriage: Thomas Langman; Betsy Langman Schulberg (married to Budd Schulberg), Lynn Langman Lilienthal (married Philip H. Lilienthal in 1963), and Deborah Langman Lesser.

-She died on July 29, 1996, she died at her home in Manhattan.
+She died on July 29, 1996 at her home in Manhattan.